So you want to smoke meat, but sitting out in the rain tending a fire doesn’t sound like fun to you?

 If you buy an electric one thing is certain.
 You’ll need to get used to hearing silly comments from your friends about how much better charcoal tastes (unless your friends don’t smoke meat in which case they will rave about your food and say it’s the best thing they’ve ever eaten).

-And if going electric means you can smoke every weekend instead of twice a year, then it’s a no brainer
+And if going electric means you can barbecue every weekend instead of twice a year, then it’s a no brainer

-Rather than just let you know which models to look out for, we’ve included a detailed look at the pros and cons of going electric.
+Rather than just telling you which is the best electric smoker to buy, we’ve also included a detailed look at the pros and cons of going electric:

 - Electric smokers are “set it and forget it”.
 This could be a pro or a con depending on what you enjoy and what you hate about barbecuing